trufnetwork/sdk-go/docs/type-of-streams.md

 # Types of Streams in TN

-The Truf Network (TN) primarily supports two types of streams: Primitive and Composed.
+The TRUF.NETWORK (TN) primarily supports two types of streams: Primitive and Composed.
 Additionally, both types can become System streams when accepted by the TN governance.

 ## Primitive Streams